alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 This line calls the `execute` property of the `handler` object we made earlier.
 You'll remember we deliberately skipped the `HandleLambdaEvent()` function earlier.
 It's first used now.
 Here's what it does:

-*As a reminder, the handler object is of type `AlexaRequestEmitter` which extends `EventEmitter`.
+*If you're starting here, or need a reminder, remember the `handler` object is of type `AlexaRequestEmitter` which extends `EventEmitter`.
 It has a bunch of extra properties, including the registerHandlers function, and this execute function we're using now.
 We also just made a bunch of listeners in it from our intent handlers.*

 1. It calls `HandleLambdaEvent()` bound to the `handler` object.
 This function sets the locale to whatever Alexa sent over, and sets up the back-end for translation, using the `this.resources` property we defined earlier.
 2. This then calls `ValidateRequest()`, again bound to the `handler` object.
 This function checks that the App IDs match.
 If it's a new session and a table name is set, it will also pull any saved session attributes from DynamoDB.
 See below for more details.